My brethren, do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.

 You believe that God is one.
 You do well; the demons also believe, and shudder.

-(b) God is one.
-Unlike other tribes, the Jews were monotheists (Deut.
+(a) God is one.
+The Jews were monotheists (Deut.
 6:4).

 But are you willing to recognize, you foolish fellow, that faith without works is useless?

-(b) Faith without works is useless; see entry for James 2:14.
+(b) Works.
+Believing in Jesus; see entry for James 2:14.

 Was not Abraham our father justified by works when he offered up Isaac his son on the altar?